AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 The **[!UICONTROL Email processing rules]** can be accessed by administrators through the **[!UICONTROL Administration > Channels > Email]** menu.

->[!NOTE]
->
->The email domains and the MX rules are now managed by the Adobe Campaign Enhanced MTA.
+Note that the email domains and the MX rules are now managed by the Adobe Campaign Enhanced MTA:
->* **DKIM (DomainKeys Identified Mail)** email authentication signing is done by the Enhanced MTA for all messages with all domains.
+* **DKIM (DomainKeys Identified Mail)** email authentication signing is done by the Enhanced MTA for all messages with all domains.
 It does not sign with **Sender ID**, **DomainKeys**, or **S/MIME** unless otherwise specified at the Enhanced MTA level.
->* The Enhanced MTA uses its own MX rules that allow it to customize your throughput by domain based on your own historical email reputation, and on the real-time feedback coming from the domains where you are sending emails.
+* The Enhanced MTA uses its own MX rules that allow it to customize your throughput by domain based on your own historical email reputation, and on the real-time feedback coming from the domains where you are sending emails.

 ### Bounce mails {#bounce-mails}